 How to Make Chocolate

-In a bowl, mix milk powder, cocoa powder.
+- In a bowl, mix milk powder, and cocoa powder.

 - Heat a thick bottom pan with sugar and water.
 Remove impurities if any.
 Continue cooking till you get a thick sugar syrup.

 - Then, add the milk powder, cocoa powder mix and butter.
 Mix well and keep blending it till you find the sides leaving.